serghost/grafter-ru/README.md

 No, it's not finished yet.

 # HOW TO TEST IT?
-You must to have already installed a PostgreSQL for working with grafter.
+You must to have already installed a MySQL for working with grafter.

 In terminal: